jiohc/README-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  123
+  git clone

   ## Usage
-  123
+  examples

   ## Collaborators
-  123
+  none

   ## License
   This project is licensed under MIT

+  ## Tests
+  undefined

   ## Contributing
-  contact me

-  ## Tests
-  npm run tests
+  undefined

   ## Questions
-  If you have any questions about this projects, please contact me directly at 123.
+  If you have any questions about this projects, please contact me directly at 123@gmail.com.
 You can view more of my projects at https://github.com/jiohc.